Joanne (album): Music and lyrics

-According to Mark Savage of BBC Music, "Perfect Illusion" is a disco-rock song, composed around a building chord sequence, which he felt leads to a "compelling sense of urgency".
-The singer's vocals are kept raw and "untreated", eschewing Auto-Tune.
-The composition consists of "pulsing verses" and a guitar-and-vocal breakdown before the final chorus, where Gaga sings the title multiple times.
+According to Mark Savage of BBC Music, "Perfect Illusion" is a disco-rock song, composed around a "building chord sequence", which he felt leads to a "compelling sense of urgency".
+The singer's vocals are kept "raw" and "untreated", "eschewing Auto-Tune".
+The composition consists of "pulsing verses" and a "guitar-and-vocals breakdown before the final chorus", where Gaga sings the title multiple times.
 Around the two-minute mark, there is a key change for the final chorus.
-In "Million Reasons" Gaga talks about love which does not last, uttering several variations of the title in the verses.
+In "Million Reasons" Gaga talks about love which does not last, uttering "several variations" of the title in the verses.
 The composition consists of a simple, country-oriented piano and guitar instrumentation.
 In the chorus Gaga sings, "You're giving me a million reasons to let you go / You're giving me a million reasons to quit the show".
 Tom Rasmussen of Vice feels "Million Reasons" has the strongest country music influence of all the songs on Joanne.

-"Sinner's Prayer" consists of instrumentation from bells and whistles, and is a mixture of country music, R&B and pop.
-The Father John Misty-assisted track finds a vulnerable Gaga wanting her man to love her true self.
-The lyric, "Her love for him ain't cheap / But it breaks just like a knockoff piece from Fulton Street" references the said street in Manhattan, New York, where cheap trinkets are available.
-For the ninth track "Come to Mama", Gaga sings in an affected voice, elongating her vowel enunciation.
-The 1970s-inspired composition has a big chorus, highlighted by a brass section and an upbeat drum rhythm, and talks about accepting one another.
+"Sinner's Prayer" is a mixture of country music, R&B and pop.
+The "Father John Misty-assisted track" finds a "vulnerable" Gaga wanting her man to love her true self.
+The lyric, "Her love for him ain't cheap / But it breaks just like a knockoff piece from Fulton Street" references Fulton Street in Manhattan, New York, where cheap trinkets are available.
+In the 1970s-inspired "Come to Mama", Gaga sings about loving and accepting one another in an affected voice, elongating her vowel enunciation.
 The song has biblical references, with Gaga alluding to both the Old and New Testaments.
-The lyric about "a forty-day flood" references Noah's ark while "stop throwin' stones at your sisters and your brothers" is taken from one of Jesus' aphorisms, "Let any one of you who is without sin be the first to throw a stone at her."
+The lyric about "a forty-day flood" references Noah's Ark, while "stop throwin' stones at your sisters and your brothers" is taken from one of Jesus' aphorisms: "Let any one of you who is without sin be the first to throw a stone at her."

-In "Hey Girl", BloodPop and Ronson added a downtempo funk production to accompany Gaga and Welch's prominent vocals.
-The lyrics are an "ode to friendship".
-The eleventh track, "Angel Down", was inspired by the death of Trayvon Martin, who was shot dead by George Zimmerman in 2012.
-Gaga sings lyrics like "Shots were fired on the street, by the church where we used to meet" in this torch song.
+"Hey Girl" features guest vocals by Welch and its lyrics are an ode to feminism.
+Reviewers observed the inspiration on Elton John's 1974 single "Bennie and the Jets".
+The eleventh track, "Angel Down", is a "torch song" that was inspired by the death of Trayvon Martin, who was shot dead by George Zimmerman in 2012.
+The song includes lyrics regarding the shooting, such as: "Shots were fired on the street, by the church where we used to meet."
 Deluxe edition bonus track "Grigio Girls" was written for Sonja Durham, creative coordinator of her team, the Haus of Gaga, who had breast cancer.
 The song's lyrics include, "I was 23 / She was 35 / I was spiralin' out / And she was so alive".
 The second bonus track, "Just Another Day" was inspired by glam and the work of David Bowie.